musicakc/TechKnowledge/README.md

 * **Virtual vs Abstract Functions**
 Virtual functions have an implementation whereas abstract functions don't in the base class.

 * **Polymorphism** : The ability of an object to vary it's behaviour based on its type i.e. allows you to handle different data types/objects through the same interface.
-(Concept similar to overriding)
+(2 types - Compile time and runtime polymorphism)

 * **Encapsulation** : Restrict access to data or methods (public,private,protected) and bundling of data and methods together is known as encapsulation.